Hungarian pengő

-The pengő (/hu/; sometimes spelled as pengo or pengoe in English) was the currency of Hungary between 1 January 1927, when it replaced the korona, and 31 July 1946, when it was replaced by the forint.
+The pengő (Note: /hu/) (sometimes spelled as pengo or pengoe in English) was the currency of Hungary between 1 January 1927, when it replaced the korona, and 31 July 1946, when it was replaced by the forint.
 The pengő was subdivided into 100 fillér.
-Although the introduction of the pengő was part of a post-World War I stabilisation program, the currency survived for only 20 years and experienced the most extreme hyperinflation ever recorded.
+Although the introduction of the pengő was part of a post-World War I stabilisation program, the currency survived for only 20 years and was rendered worthless by the most extreme hyperinflation ever recorded.

 Name

 The Hungarian participle pengő means 'ringing' (which in turn derives from the verb peng, an onomatopoeic word equivalent to English 'ring') and was used from the 15th to the 17th century to refer to silver coins making a ringing sound when struck on a hard surface, thus indicating their precious metal content.
 (The onomatopoeic word used for gold coins is csengő, an equivalent of English 'clinking' meaning a sharper sound; the participle used for copper coins is kongó meaning a deep pealing sound.)
 After the introduction of paper money of the Austro-Hungarian gulden (forint) in Hungary, the term pengő forint was used to refer to forint coins literally meaning 'ringing forint', figuratively meaning 'silver forint' or 'hard currency'.

 At the beginning of the First World War, precious metal coins were recalled from circulation.
 In the early 1920s, all coins disappeared because of the heavy inflation of the Hungarian korona.
 The name pengő was probably chosen to suggest stability.
 However, there was some controversy when choosing the name of the new currency, though the majority agreed that a Hungarian name should be chosen.
 Proposals included turul (a bird from Hungarian mythology), turán (from the geographical name and ideological term Turan), libertás (the colloquial name of the poltura coins issued by Francis II Rákóczi), and máriás (the colloquial name of coins depicting Mary, patroness of Hungary).

 The denomination of the banknotes was indicated in the languages of ethnicities living in the territory of Hungary.
 The name of the currency was translated as follows: Pengö (pl.
 Pengö) in German, pengő (pl. pengi) in Slovak, пенгов (pl. пенгова) in Cyrillic script Serbo-Croatian, пенгыв (pl. пенгывов, later пенге) in Rusyn, and pengő (pl. pengei, later penghei) in Romanian.
 Later pengov (pl. pengova), the Latin script Serbo-Croatian version was also added.

 The symbol of the pengő was a capital P placed after the numerals and it was divided into 100 fillér (symbol: f.).